 In response to the COVID-19 pandemic, the U.S. Congress passed the Coronavirus Aid, Relief, and Economic Securities Act (CARES Act).
 Included in the CARES Act was the Paycheck Protection Program (PPP) to provide loans to qualifying small businesses and not-for-profit organizations to cover certain eligible expenses.
 On May 8, 2020, the Organization obtained a loan under the PPP with a principal balance of \$541,858 and an annual interest rate of 1%.
-All or a portion of the PPP loan may be forgiven if certain terms and conditions of the program are met.
-The terms and conditions include, but are not limited to, spending the PPP loan funds on qualifying expenses.
-The Organization's application for loan forgiveness was submitted and approved by both the lender and the Small Business Administration, and revenue for the loan forgiveness totaling \$541,858 was recognized during the year ended December 31, 2020.
+The Organization's application for loan forgiveness was submitted and approved by both the lender and the Small Business Administration, and revenue for the loan forgiveness total \$541,858 was recognized during the year ended December 31, 2020.